chadrwalters/consolidate-bear-markdown/docs/prd.md

 The tool integrates with OpenAI's GPT-4o model by default for enhanced image processing, providing rich descriptions and text extraction from visual content.
 This enables better accessibility and searchability of image content within the consolidated markdown files.

+The tool implements smart regeneration, only processing files that have changed since the last run, with an option to force regeneration when needed.

 - **Input Directory (srcDir)**: Contains a set of .md files, each possibly having an attachment folder with the same base name as the markdown file.
   - Typically located in cloud storage, e.g., `/Users/<User>/Library/Mobile Documents/com~apple~CloudDocs/BearNotes` for iCloud or a mounted Google Drive path
   - For example, markdown.md might have a folder named markdown that holds attachments like chad.doc, image.svg, etc.